Welcome to Holsworthy C of E Primary School's Web Site!

-Some members of staff have received requests from pupils in the school to become Facebook friends.
-The school has major concerns with any child at Primary School having a Facebook account as this breaks the terms and conditions of Facebook under "Registration and Account Security" article 5 - "You will not use Facebook if you are under 13".
+In the past, members of staff have received requests from pupils in the school to become Facebook friends.
+The school has major concerns with children at Primary School having any social networking account that break the sites terms and conditions about age restrictions.

-Under no circumstances should any member of staff accept these friend requests and should they do so, we ask that you inform the school immediately as it may be someone pretending to be a member of staff.
-Many of our staff do NOT use Facebook and the site is not available in school.
+Under no circumstances should any member of staff accept these types of request and should they do so, we ask that you inform the school immediately as it may be someone pretending to be a member of staff.
+Social networking sites are not available in school.

 Although chatting online can be great fun, young people can sometimes find themselves in situations where they are out of their depth.
 Risks can arise when young people give out their personal details to strangers believing them to be friends.
 The online world is very different to the real world and people can be tempted to say and do things that they wouldn't dream of if they met face to face.
 This can include giving out personal information such as mobile numbers, pictures of themselves and where they can be located.